Friday, February 6, 2026

 It has been described as feelings of sadness, confusion, agitation, and restlessness.
 Also, edginess and creepy-crawly skin sensations.
 Actress and singer Liza Minnelli, who has a history of depression and trauma, described it as “getting the afternoon willies.”
 All these varied symptoms describe a late-day phenomenon called sundowning.
 According to the Mayo Clinic, “sundowning syndrome” occurs in late afternoon and continues into the evening, a pattern of behaviors triggered by fading sun as day transitions into night (2026).

 Sundowning is not a disease but rather a syndrome or collection of symptoms, with no known cause or cure.
 According to the Cleveland Clinic (2026), about twenty percent of Alzheimer’s patients experience sundowning.
 Because the majority of people experiencing sundowning have dementia, the bulk of the research has been conducted as it relates to dementia.
 However, sundowning is not unique to older adults with cognitive decline.
 People of all ages have reported sundowning symptoms, especially those who have been diagnosed with depression and/or anxiety.
-I carefully screened the research on sundowning and became frustrated because they were aligned with cognitive decline and older adults.
+I carefully screened the research on sundowning and became frustrated because the peer-reviewed research focuses on cognitive decline and older adults.

 Musical approaches are highly effective, according to several recent studies, especially a form of music reminiscence.
 This approach is effective for alleviating sundowning by listening to music from the era when they were younger.
 Boomers listen to the Beatles, Motown, Rolling Stones, or Beach Boys, for example.
 Gen X might choose Michael Jackson, Madonna, a-Ha, or Nirvana.
 A former client of mine who experienced sundowning started preparing dinner to alleviate his symptoms.
 Another client went for a late afternoon walk with his dogs to take his mind off sundowning.

-Looking at pretty videos and listening to favorite tunes from “back in the day” is worth trying.
-It is non-invasive, fun, and poses no health risks.
-It is free, there are no side effects, and no harm from gazing at pretty pictures or listening to music.
+Gazing at kittens, puppies, nature videos, and listening to favorite tunes from “back in the day” are worth trying.
+These approaches are non-invasive, fun, and pose no health risks.
+They are free, there are no side effects, and no pharmacy run.
 It’s worth trying.
 More later.
 AgeDoc

 References: